Rosenwald School: Rosenwald Fund

 The school building program was one of the largest programs administered by the Rosenwald Fund.
 Using state-of-the-art architectural plans designed by professors at Tuskegee Institute, the fund spent more than $4 million to build 5,388 schools, 217 teacher homes, and 163 shop buildings in 883 counties in 15 states, from Maryland to Texas.
 The Rosenwald Fund was based on a system of matching grants, requiring white school boards to commit to maintenance and black communities to aid in construction.
 Fulfilling the goals of the match grant program, African American communities contributed $4.8 million to the building of 5,338 schools throughout the South.

+Notable alumni

+The following individuals either attended Rosenwald schools or received a Rosenwald Fellowship to complete their education.